prob140/prob140.github.io/logistics.md

 - [*Probability*](https://link-springer-com.libproxy.berkeley.edu/book/10.1007/978-1-4612-4374-8) by Jim Pitman, published by Springer NY.
 Available for Berkeley students on SpringerLink at no cost or low cost (for a printed version) if you log on via CalNet.
 - [*Introduction to Probability*](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/view) by Joe Blitzstein and Jessica Hwang
 - [*Introduction to Probability*](http://athenasc.com/probbook.html) by Dimitri Bertsekas and John Tsitsiklis
 - [*Theory Meets Data*](http://stat88.org/textbook/notebooks/intro), the Stat 88 textbook written by Prof. Adhikari, covers some of the basic concepts of Prob 140 at a more elementary level.
+Reload the page if the math doesn’t render.

 ## Study Guides ##

 The weekly Study Guide is intended to help you map out your work.
-It will provide you with an outline of the week's main ideas, connections to the textbook, a schedule that describes the focus of all the week's live sessions, and a list of recommended practice problems.
+It will provide you with an outline of the week's main ideas, connections to the textbook, and a schedule that describes the focus of all the week's sessions.

-The week's content, live sessions, practice problems, homework, and lab are carefully coordinated. **Each week's assignments are based on the material of that week, not of the previous week.**
+The week's content, sessions, homework, and lab are carefully coordinated. **Each week's assignments are based on the material of that week, not of the previous week.**

 The Study Guide is designed to help you distribute your work effectively over the week.
 It is only a guide; you are not required to follow it.
 You are welcome to follow a different study schedule if that suits you better.
 But leaving all the work till the weekend is not a good idea.

-## Live Sessions ##
+## Attendance ##
 As past students have advised in [Study Tips](http://prob140.org/tips/), it is important to work regularly.
 This is not a bingeable class.

+Attending all lectures and sections is an excellent way of working regularly.
+But we won't take attendance.
+Instead, we'll work hard to make each session effective for learning.

-A typical week will include the following live sessions.
-All sessions will start on "Berkeley time", which in this case doesn't mean the time zone but our cherished practice of starting 10 minutes after the listed time.
+A typical week will include the following sessions.
+All sessions will start at "Berkeley time" following our cherished practice of starting 10 minutes after the listed time.

-- Prof. Sahai's live session, 12:30 pm to roughly 2:00 pm on Tuesdays and Thursdays, will cover much of what's in the textbook videos and will also be driven by student participation.
+- Prof. Adhikari's lectures: 5 pm to 6:30 pm on Tuesdays and Thursdays in person in 155 Dwinelle (or on Zoom if required by campus policy). **You are expected to attend.**
-- GSIs' live sessions, twice weekly on Wednesdays and Fridays at various times, will be conversations about exercises.
-They will cover how to select appropriate methods, similarities and differences between exercises, etc. We will assign all students to a discussion section, so **you are expected to attend your discussion section** on Wednesdays and Fridays.
+- Sections led by GSIs: twice weekly on Wednesdays and Fridays at various times, in person in Evans (or on Zoom if required by campus policy).
+These will be conversations about exercises and may sometimes include portions of the weekly lab.
+They will cover how to select appropriate methods, similarities and differences between exercises, etc. We will assign all students to a discussion section based on an availability form that will be posted. **You are expected to attend your assigned discussion section** on Wednesdays and Fridays.
-- Homework party on Monday, from 12 - 2 pm in Moffitt 145.
+- Homework party on Monday, time TBA
-- Lab party on Friday, from 3 - 6 pm in Evans 458.
+- Lab party on Friday, time TBA
-- Instructor, GSI, and tutor office hours, both open and one-on-one, days and times TBA.
-One of Prof. Sahai will have one hour of OH immediately after each lecture on Tuesdays and Thursdays.
+- Instructor, GSI, and tutor office hours, in open or queued one-on-one formats, days and times TBA.

-A few weeks into the term, we will start "catch up" sessions, some small-group tutoring, etc. Details about these additional support programs will be posted on Piazza.
+A few weeks into the term, we will start "catch up" sessions.
+Details will be posted on Ed.

-Student participation and informal conversation will be encouraged during all live sessions, so they will not be recorded.
+Student participation and informal conversation will be encouraged during all lectures and sections.
+You are expected to attend and participate.
+To help make this possible, the class allows no time conflicts and you will be assigned a section that fits your schedule.

 ## The Required Components of Your Work ##

-**All dates, days, and times on this page are local to Berkeley**.

-All work must be submitted on Gradescope.
-Please follow all submission instructions.
-Not doing so will result in no credit and no regrade request allowed for the work.
-It is your responsibility to make sure your submission is complete.

 ### Weekly Assignments ###

-Each week's assignments will be released on Monday.
+There will be a homework assignment and a lab each week.
+Assignments will be released on Monday and will be due by 11:59 p.m. on the following Monday.
 There might be some changes in release dates or due dates because of exams and holidays.
 We'll let you know.

+**You are allowed one lab partner from among students in the class.** You may have different partners for different labs.
+Logistical details will be posted on Ed.

 **Late assignments will not be accepted**.
-But if you have university accommodations for extended time on assignments, we will contact you during the first week of classes to make your arrangements.
+But if you have DSP accommodations for extended time on assignments, we will contact you about arrangements.

+All assignments will involve both math and computing.
+You will do them on paper and in Jupyter notebooks.

+All assignments must be submitted on Gradescope.
+Please follow all submission instructions.
+Not doing so will result in no credit and no regrade request allowed for the work.
+It is your responsibility to make sure your submission is complete.

-All assignments are graded for correctness.
+All assignments will be graded for correctness.
 There is plenty of support available while you work on them, so if you get started early and use the support then you should be able to turn in work that you understand well and know to be correct.
 That is by far the most efficient way to succeed in the class.

-- **Homework** typically involves both math and computing, which you will do in Jupyter notebooks and on paper.
-Homework is due by 11:59 pm on Monday of the following week.
-- **Lab** typically involves both math and computing, which you will do in Juypter notebooks and on paper.
-Some labs will be completed in one week and some in two, but there will be lab work due every week.
-Lab (or Part A if it is a two-week lab) is due by 11:59 on Monday of the following week.
-If the lab has a Part B, that will be due by 11:59 pm on Monday one week after Part A.

-### Exams ###
+### Quizzes and Exams ###
+All of these are expected to be in person and proctored.
+However, if campus policies require a move online for some period, then quizzes and exams during that period will be proctored on Zoom.

-- **Quizzes** three times during the term, **in the discussion section to which you are assigned.** No computers involved.
-For students on campus, the quizzes will be held and proctored in discussion section.
-For students taking the class remotely, the quizzes will be proctored online during discussion section.
-The dates are, **tentatively:**
+- **Quizzes** three times during the term, **in the discussion section to which you are assigned.**
-    - Quiz 1: Wednesday, 9/15
+    - Quiz 1: Wednesday 2/9
-    - Quiz 2: Wednesday, 10/27
+    - Quiz 2: Wednesday 3/30
-    - Quiz 3: Wednesday, 11/17
+    - Quiz 3: Wednesday 4/13
-- **Midterm** on Thursday, October 7th, 7 pm to 9 pm.
-For students on campus, the exam will be held and proctored in Wheeler 150.
-For students taking the class remotely, the exam will be proctored online.
+- **Midterm** on Tuesday March 1 during the lecture period
-- **Final Exam** on Friday, December 17th, 8 am to 11 am, Exam Group 17.
-The exam will be proctored in a to-be-determined location.
-For students taking the class remotely, the exam will be proctored online.
+- **Final Exam** on Friday, May 13, 11:30 a.m. to 2:30 p.m., Exam Group 18.
 Please make sure that you are not enrolled in a class that has a conflicting final exam.

-If you have extended time accommodations for exams, please make sure that you have enough hours on the morning and afternoon of Friday, 12/17 for the 140 final.
+There will be **no alternate quizzes or exams** except as required by university rules.
+If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled tests.
+This is particularly important for the midterm and the final.

-There may be alternate exams for students with extended time accommodations and students in different timezones.
-Those students should expect their exam to be on the listed day, as close to the listed time as possible depending on schedules, accommodations, and available resources.

 ## Grades ##

-In the calculation of your overall score, we will drop:
+It is highly recommended that you turn in all assignments even if you can only complete some of them partially.
+However, to give you some leeway in case of illness and emergencies, we will drop the following in the calculation of your overall score:

 - your two lowest homework scores
-- your two lowest lab scores
+- your lowest lab score
 - your lowest quiz score

 Course grades will be based on your overall score in the class, calculated using the following weights: